MicrosoftDocs/ATADocs/ATADocs/ata-resources.md

 ## Work with ATA

-After ATA is up and running, you will be able to view suspicious activities that are detected in the Attack timeline.
+After ATA is up and running, you can view suspicious activities that are detected in the Attack timeline.
 This is the default landing page you are taken to when you log in to the ATA Console.
 By default, all open suspicious activities are shown on the attack time line.
 You can also see the severity assigned to each activity.
 Investigate each suspicious activity by drilling down into the entities (computers, devices, users) to open their profile pages that provide more information.
 These resources will help you work with ATA's suspicious activities:

 [ATA suspicious activity playbook](http://aka.ms/ataplaybook) - This article walks you through credential theft attack techniques using readily available research tools on the internet.
 At each point of the attack, you can see how ATA helps you gain visibility into these threats.